thiago95macedo/weth/addons/note/README.md

 ### Customize to your own workflow

 Everyone has their own way to organize activities.
-Odoo Notes' smart kanban approach allows every user to customize their own steps to process it's to-dos and notes.
+WETH Notes' smart kanban approach allows every user to customize their own steps to process it's to-dos and notes.

 ### A Creative Person